openstack/ironic/doc/source/drivers/oneview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is recommended to migrate nodes which are in a stable `provision state`.
-That means the the conductor is not performing an operation with the node, what can impact in the execution of a migration.
+That means the conductor is not performing an operation with the node, what can impact in the execution of a migration.
 The possible stable `provision_state` values [9_] are: `enroll`, `manageable`, `available`, `active`, `error`, `clean failed` and `inspect failed`.